LbCynatGlobal/KiloWebScraper/README.md

 ## Future Enhancements

-- Support for additional filtering options (e.g., job location, salary).
-- Add options to save in other formats like JSON or Excel.
+- Add options to save in other formats like JSON.
 - More advanced error handling.

 ## Credits